trivago/cucable-plugin/README.md

 # How it works

 * Cucable will cut up feature file into the smallest possible runnable scenarios
-* Each generated feature file includes a single scenario
+* Each generated feature file includes a single scenario or scenario outline with one example each
 * After this, the runner classes for those generated features are generated based on a provided template file, either
     * one runner per generated "single scenario" feature file or
     * one runner per group of "single scenario" feature files or